Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Cloud security focuses on managing the different risks associate with abstraction and automation.
 Mutitenancy tends to be more a compliance issue than a security problem, and we will cover both aspects.
 Infrastructure and applications are opened up to network-based management via Internet APIs.
 Everything from core network routing to creating and destroying entire application stacks is now possible using command lines and web interfaces.
 The early security focus has been on managing risks introduced by highly dynamic virtualized environments such as autoscaled servers, and broad network access, including a major focus on compartmentalizing cloud management.

-Over time the focus is gradually shifting to hardening the cloud infrastructure, platforms, and applications, and then adapting security to use the cloud to *improve* security.
-For example, the need for data encryption increases over time as you migrate more sensitive data into the cloud.
+Over time the focus is gradually shifting to hardening the cloud infrastructure, platforms, and applications, and then adapting approaches to use the cloud to *improve* security.
+For example, the need for data encryption increases over time as you migrate more sensitive information into the cloud.
 But the complexities of internal network compartmentalization and server patching are dramatically reduced as you leverage cloud infrastructure.

 We expect to eventually see more security teams hook into the cloud fabric itself -- bridging existing gaps between security tools and infrastructure and applications with *Software Defined Security*.
 The same APIs and programming techniques that power cloud computing can provide highly-integrated dynamic and responsive security controls -- [this is already happening](https://securosis.com/research/publication/a-practical-example-of-software-defined-security).